Michael Hunter (American football)

-Michael Dewayne Hunter Jr. (born April 19, 1993) is a former American football cornerback.
-He played college football at Indiana prior to transferring to Oklahoma State.
-He was signed by the New York Giants as an undrafted free agent after the 2016 NFL Draft.
+Michael Dewayne Hunter Jr. (born April 19, 1993) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Indiana Hoosiers prior to transferring to the Oklahoma State Cowboys.
+He was signed by the New York Giants as an undrafted free agent after the 2016 NFL draft.

-High school career
+Early life

 Hunter attended West Monroe High School where he lettered four times in football, he also lettered in basketball and track & field.
 He also had a 4.0 Grade point average (GPA).
 He was a member of the All-northeast Louisiana and All-district teams as a junior and senior.
 As an All-state cornerback, he recorded 44 tackles, two forced fumbles and three fumble recoveries, one interception and five passes defensed as a senior in 2010.
 He was also a member of the academic All-state team as well.
 He was ranked the 81st best cornerback in the nation by ESPN.com.

 College career

 Hunter then attended Indiana University where he majored in exercise science.

 As a freshman in 2011 he appeared in all 12 games with three starts.
 He recorded 13 tackles (nine solo) with passes defensed.
 As a sophomore in 2012, he redshirt.
 In 2013, as a redshirt sophomore, he started all 12 games.
 For the season he recorded 42 tackles (34 solo), three tackles-for-loss, one interception, seven passes defensed and once forced fumble.
 He was nan All-Big Ten academic selection.
 As a redshirt junior in 2014, he started all 12 games.
 He recorded 36 tackles (29 solo), 3.5 tackles-for-loss, one interception and five passes defensed.
 Again he was an academic All-Big Ten selection.

 After graduating with a degree in exercise science from Indiana, he transferred to Oklahoma State University.
 In 2015, he appeared in 10 games and recorded 20 tackles (18 solo), one tackle-for-loss, one pass defensed and two interceptions.